What Types of Medicines Are Used to Treat Psoriatic Arthritis?

 What are biosimilars?

-Biosimilars are drugs that are highly similar to an already-approved biological product.
-Like biologics, biosimilars have man-made proteins that mimic certain functions in human genes or cells, and they are made from living organisms.
-Biosimilars used in the treatment of PsA include:6,7
+Biosimilars are drugs that are similar to an already-approved biologic product.
+Like biologics, biosimilars are made from living organisms.
+They have human-made proteins that mimic certain functions in human genes or cells.
+Examples of biosimilars used to treat PsA include:6

 - Cyltezo® (adalimumab-adbm)